 Even a milk crate can work well, especially for the minimalist.
 All you need to do is throw in a stove, skillet, a utensil or two, some fish fry mix and a small bottle of oil.
 Good to go.

 When it comes time to stock your chuck box, think about it in terms of your kitchen, but also tailor it to your particular needs.
 Here's a short list of items to stock:

 Skillet: Cast-iron is a great, and classic, choice, but an expensive nonstick skillet is a better, lightweight option.

 Coffee Pot: Not just for coffee, but also for heating water for washing dishes.
-Tip: The popular Cabela's Campfire Coffee Pot is available in 14, 28 or 36-cup capacity.
+Tip: Shop the popular Bass Pro Shops Campfire Coffee Pot here.

 Sauce Pan: For hot water, or heating up soup, stew or chili.